-Sue: The Doctor has gone all Jack Bauer on his ass.
+Sue: The Doctor’s turned into Jack Bauer.
 And is that a sound effect or is that supposed to be music?
-It’s never a good sign when I have to ask that.
+It’s never a good sign when I have to ask that question.

-Sue: Packerrrrrr.
-Why on earth would they bury an actor as good as him in all that plastic crap?
+Sue: Why would they bury an actor as good as him under all that plastic crap?

-Sue: I can’t keep up with who is who and who wants what and why and when and where and how.
-I just don’t give a shit.
-I hope the Cybermen turn up soon.
+Sue: I can’t keep up with who’s who, who wants what, when, why, where or how.
+I just don’t give a shit any more.
+I hope the Cybermen do something soon.

-And then, completely out of the blue, Sue is actually impressed by something.
-It occurs when Sarah Jane runs from a hail of Vogan bullets and they ricochet off the walls around her.
-It does look spectacular.
+And then Sue is actually impressed by something.
+It occurs when Sarah Jane flees from the Vogans and their bullets ricochet off the cave walls.
+I must admit, it does look spectacular.

 Sue: It’s the ****ing Cybermen, you idiots!
-You’ve been chatting about them endlessly for hours and you are surrounded by Cybermats.
+You’ve been talking about them endlessly for hours, and now you’re surrounded by ****ing Cybermats.
 Who the **** do you think it is?
 The ****ing Master?

-The ship docks and the Doctor rushes off to the airlock shouting the word on everyone’s lips: “Cybermen!”
+As the ship docks, the Doctor rushes off to the airlock shouting the word on everyone’s lips: “Cybermen!”

-Sue: They are laying the marimbas on a bit thick.
+Sue: They’re laying the marimbas on a bit thick.
 It must be serious.

-Sue: They really should be playing accordion music right now.
+Sue: They should be playing accordion music right now.

-Sue: He sounds very angry for a Cyberman.
-They usually sound very monotone and unfeeling.
-This is a bit of a departure but I think I prefer it.
+Sue: He’s very angry for a Cyberman.
+They’re usually monotone, and unfeeling, aren’t they?
+This is a bit of a departure, but I think I prefer it.

 Me: I give up.

-Sue: I admit that they aren’t as scary but at least he makes sense.
+Sue: I admit they aren’t as scary, but at least he makes sense.
 Nice arse, too.

-Me: Only if suicide entails being blown up by somebody else and you don’t want to die, yes.
+Me: If suicide means being blown up by somebody else and you don’t want to die, then yes.

-Sue: I couldn’t give a shit about these Vogans.
-I tune out every time they appear.
-I don’t know who’s who, which ones are good, which ones are bad and what the hell they are trying to achieve.
-And I don’t really care either.
-And considering that this planet is supposed to be made of gold, it’s a bit of a shit hole, isn’t it?
+Sue: I couldn’t give a shit about the Vogans.
+I tune out when they appear.
+I don’t know who’s who, which ones are good, which ones are bad, what they’re trying to achieve.
+And I don’t care, either.
+And considering this planet is supposed to be made of gold, it’s a bit of a shit hole, isn’t it?
 It should look like Lady Ga Ga’s apartment.

 The Doctor accuses the Cybermen of being a pathetic bunch of tin soldiers skulking about the galaxy in an ancient spaceship.

-We are told that the Cybermen were defeated by something called a glitter gun…
+We’re told that the Cybermen were defeated by a glitter gun.

-Sue: When the Cybermen are in dark caves and they don’t say anything, they are pretty good.
+Sue: When the Cybermen hang around in dark caves and don’t say a word, they’re pretty good.
 But shouldn’t these Cybermen be dead already?
-They don’t like gold because it kills them, and yet here they are, standing in the middle of a planet made of the stuff.
-This should be like Superman visiting a planet made of Kryptonite.
+They don’t like gold because it kills them, and yet here they are standing in the middle of a planet that’s made from the stuff.
+This should be like Superman visiting a planet made from Kryptonite, shouldn’t it?
 Why haven’t they keeled over yet?

 Sue: I don’t get it.
 If he wanted to work against the Cybermen, why did he try to kill the Doctor?

-Me: Maybe he’s a good bad guy.
+Me: Maybe he’s a good bad guy?
 Or a bad good guy.
 I don’t know!
-Maybe he just hates everyone.
+Maybe he hates everyone.

-Sue: Now this guy is playing the part with no emotions.
-Which just makes the Cyberleader stick out like a sore thumb.
-Someone hasn’t read a memo.
+Sue: Now this guy is playing the part with no emotion.
+It makes the Cyberleader stick out like a sore thumb, though.
+Somebody didn’t read the memo.

 Sue: Another good cliffhanger.
-That’s about the best thing I can say about this.top
+And that’s the only good thing I can say about this.

-Sue: You know, I could imagine Matt Smith saying that to Rory Pond.
+Sue: I could imagine Matt Smith saying that to Rory Pond.

-Sue: You know what I mean – that jokey shouty thing he does sometimes.
+Sue: You know what I mean.
+That jokey shouty thing he does.

 Nicol: It’s The Crystal Maze.
 It even sounds like The Crystal Maze.
-But don’t put that in the blog.
-I think I mentioned The Crystal Maze once before and everyone will think I’m obsessed with it.
+But don’t put that on the blog, Neil.
+I mentioned The Crystal Maze before and I don’t want your readers to think I’m obsessed with it.